karyeet/Mandarine/README.md

 1. Download the Zip Archive
 2. Unzip archive to a directory of your choosing
-3. Create a file called config.json in the directory and write `{token="yourBotToken"}` to the file
+3. Create a file called config.json in the directory and copy the config example to the file, then configure as necessary. (token is required)
     1. Get your bot token from the discord developer dashboard
 4. Open command prompt or terminal in the chosen directory
 5. Run `npm install`